pantheon-systems/documentation/source/content/pantheon-yml.md

 #### Considerations

-* Depends on the CMS framework and version.
+* The valid values for the versions are `3` and `8`.
-* Currently, Solr8 is only supported for Drupal 9 sites.
+* Currently, Solr 8 is only supported for Drupal 9 sites.